Shopify/shopify-app-template-remix/shopify-app-remix/README.md

 }
 ```

-Important: This version of App Bridge must be loaded from the CDN, in the document head.
+> **Note**: This version of App Bridge must be loaded from the CDN, in the document head.

 ## Loading your app in admin